-- Using the implementation of A for convenience in B. The is-a argument may take some ingenuity.
-A is often concrete.
-Only some the operations of the operations of A are applicable to B. We probably won't use Bs in place of As. - Sub-typing is almost always OK, provided the classification is valid.
-Implementation inheritance is controversial.
+- Using the implementation of A for convenience in B. A is often concrete.
+Only some the operations of the operations of A are applicable to B. We probably won't use Bs in place of As. - Sub-typing is almost always OK, provided the classification is valid. - Implementation inheritance is controversial.